dball/garak/README.md

 [--logsDir <value>]
 [--pageLength <value>]
 [--maxLineLength <value>]
+[--algo <value>]
 ```

-By default, it listens on port 8000, serves entries from within `/var/log`, uses a page length of 1M, and assumes a maximum line length of 65536 bytes.
+By default, it listens on port 8000, serves entries from within `/var/log`, uses a page length of 1M, assumes a maximum line length of 65536 bytes, and uses the "reverse" algorithm.
+The "stream" algorithm offers better performance for large files with few matches.

 The npm launcher requires a `--` separator to distinguish its args from the server args, e.g.:

 `npm run server -- --logsDir ./tmp`